 Connecting to Hidden WiFi on Ubuntu

-You connect to a hidden WiFi network on Ubuntu by manually entering the network’s name (SSID) and security details.
+Connecting to a hidden WiFi network on Ubuntu involves manually entering the network’s SSID and its security credentials.

 How to connect to hidden WiFi networks with Ubuntu Linux